akankshahu/Ecommerce-Follow-Along/README.md

 Send Delete Request: When the button is clicked, the product ID should be sent to the backend to delete the product.
 You can use fetch or axios for sending the API request. 🚀

 Update UI: Upon successful deletion, the product should be removed from the displayed list of products. 🔄

+#### 🚀 Ecommerce-Follow-Along

+🎯 Milestone 15 - Navbar Component

+📌 What was achieved in this milestone?

+In this milestone, we created a Navbar Component and integrated it into all pages of our Ecommerce application, making navigation smooth and user-friendly.
+Below are the key accomplishments:

+✅ Built a reusable Nav Component 🏗️✅ Added navigation links to: 🏠 Home, 📦 My Products, ➕ Add Product, 🛒 Cart✅ Made the Navbar fully responsive across all screen sizes 📱💻✅ Ensured seamless navigation between pages 🔄✅ Improved user experience with an intuitive interface ✨

+🛠️ Tech Stack Used

+React ⚛️

+Vite ⚡

+React Router 🛤️

+Tailwind CSS 🎨